 Assumed Risk of the Procedure/Patient Gave Informed Consent

-While this can be an absolute defense, most times the risks are actually not explained to the patient before the surgery.
-Sometimes providers forget, other times they remember after the patient has been administered a sedative like Versed (Midazolam) and cannot give actual consent due to the effects of the drug.
-Further, some attempts to explain the risks of the procedure are ineffective entirely if a procedure extends beyond what the patient gave informed consent for.
-Most importantly, a patient does not give informed consent and does not assume the risk for negligent medical care or treatment errors.
+While this can be an absolute defense, the risks are often not explained to the patient before the surgery.
+Sometimes providers forget, other times, they remember after the patient has been administered a sedative like Versed (Midazolam) and cannot give actual consent due to the effects of the drug.
+Further, some attempts to explain the procedure’s risks are ineffective entirely if a procedure extends beyond what the patient gave informed consent for.
+Most importantly, a patient does not give informed consent and does not assume the risk of negligent medical care or treatment errors.

-Some defense lawyers will actually blame the patient for his or her injuries by claiming that the patient was non-compliant with medical instructions.
-This often comes up in hospital falls where a patient gets out of bed and falls suffering catastrophic injury.
-While at first glance this may appear to be the patient’s fault, some patients are “fall risks” and it is the duty of the hospital and healthcare provider to guard against foreseeable injuries to fall risk patients.
+Some defense medical malpractice attorneys will blame the patient for their injuries by claiming that the patient was non-compliant with medical instructions.
+This often occurs in hospital falls where a patient gets out of bed and suffers a catastrophic injury.
+While at first glance this may appear to be the patient’s fault, some patients are “fall risks,” and it is the duty of the hospital and healthcare provider to guard against foreseeable injuries to fall-risk patients.

-Other times the reason why the patient tried to get up himself or herself is because no healthcare provider answered repeated calls for assistance and the patient had to take self-help remedies.
+Other times, the patient tried to get up alone because no healthcare provider answered repeated calls for assistance, and the patient had to take self-help remedies.
 Both situations are not a non-compliant patient, but a negligent healthcare provider.
-Do not let this type of defense derail your claim.
+Do not let this type of defense derail your Florida medical malpractice claim.

 Another Provider’s Fault (Finger Pointing)

-It is not often that a defense lawyer will blame another healthcare provider for the patient’s injuries.
-This is because that claim is inherently admitting that there has been some type of medical malpractice.
+It is not often that a defense attorney will blame another healthcare provider for the patient’s injuries.
+That claim inherently admits that there has been some medical malpractice.
 But it still happens when a surgeon blames an anesthesiologist for surgical errors, or a nursing home blames a hospital for a pressure sore on a transferred patient.

-The most important way to handle this type of common defense to medical malpractice cases in Florida is to ensure your experienced lawyer has commenced a timely action against all providers who may have liability.
-This will ensure that a defendant is not shifting blame to a party that is outside of the lawsuit.
+The most important way to handle this type of common defense to medical malpractice cases in Florida is to ensure your experienced attorney has commenced a timely action against all providers who may have liability.
+This will ensure that a defendant is not shifting blame to a party outside the lawsuit.
 If you have done that, this type of defense will likely serve to help your claim.

 Statute of Limitations

-The last common defense is a procedural defense, meaning that it is not premised on the merits of your medical malpractice claim.
-Rather, it is based on a Florida rule of procedure.
-The statute of limitations is a defense that is asserted in almost every type of lawsuit, especially medical malpractice cases.
-The statute of limitations if a time limit on filing a lawsuit imposed by the Legislature.
-All types of lawsuits have different statute of limitations periods, or time limits.
+The last common defense is a procedural defense, which is not premised on the merits of your medical malpractice claim.
+Instead, it is based on a Florida rule of procedure.
+The statute of limitations is a defense asserted in almost every type of lawsuit, especially medical malpractice cases.
+The statute of limitations is a time limit on filing a lawsuit imposed by the Legislature.
+All types of lawsuits have different statute of limitations periods or time limits.

 As a result, assessing the time period that you have to file a medical malpractice case is done on a case-by-case basis.
-All you need to know is that there is a very short time period to file a medical malpractice lawsuit in Florida, and it is never too early to consult with an experienced medical malpractice lawyer to learn how much time you have.
+All you need to know is that there is a very short time to file a medical malpractice lawsuit in Florida, and it is never too early to find the best medical malpractice lawyer to represent you.

-If you or a loved one suffered any personal injuries due to the negligence of a healthcare provider in Florida, learn how our experienced medical malpractice lawyers at The Law Offices of Prosper Shaked can help protect your rights to compensation under the law.
+If you or a loved one suffered any personal injuries due to the negligence of a healthcare provider in Florida, learn how our experienced medical malpractice lawyers at Prosper Shaked Accident Injury Attorneys PA can help protect your rights to compensation under the law.
 We offer a FREE case evaluation which you can schedule by calling (305) 694-2676.
 We are here to help and look forward to speaking with you.